nathankeyt/RealtimeTurnbasedProject/README.md

 # Unreal Engine 5 Prototype Project

-A project consisting a many Unreal Engine experiments.
+A project consisting of a few Unreal Engine 5 prototype systems.

 ## Included Prototypes (Primarily written in C++ and exposed to Blueprints for easier customization)